flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     ^^ADF^^

-    This works much in the same way as the two above.
+    This works much in the same way as the examples above.

     [Top of Section 2](#section-2)